AspireMint/worldedit_addon/README.md

 # worldedit_addon

-This mod will override worldedit.rotate function.
+This mod will override worldedit functions.
-You will be able to rotate stairs and other nodes :-) Use it same way as worldedit:
+You will be able to rotate and flip stairs and other nodes :-)
+Use it same way as worldedit:
 //rotate <axis> <angle>
+//flip <axis>